lvgl/lv_port_linux/README.md

 ## Configure drivers and libraries

-Adjust `lv_conf.h` to select the drivers and libraries that will be compiled by modifying the following definitions, setting them to `1` or `0`
+Adjust `lv_conf.defaults` to select the drivers and libraries that will be compiled by modifying the following definitions, setting them to `1` or `0`

 ### Graphics drivers